 - Will I follow up or am I just kidding myself?

 - Take a breath.
-Maybe take several breaths.
+Maybe several breaths.

 - Use your common sense.